whage/thesis/thesis.md

 > [@cardelli-96, p.
 5.]

 The question arises: are there languages that provide both safety and performance at the same time?
-I'll get back to this when discussing "Type systems and program performance" later.
+I'll get back to this when discussing "Type systems and program performance".

 ## Formalization of type systems